-The Center for Internet Security (CIS) Controls are a recommended set of prioritized cyber defense best practices.
+The CIS Controls (formerly known as Critical Security Controls) are a recommended set of prioritized cyber defense best practices.
 They provide specific and actionable ways to protect against today's most pervasive and dangerous attacks.
-SANS provides CIS Controls v8.1 training, research, and certification.
-Version 8.1, released in June 2024, is a Change to the Entire Controls Ecosystem and provides backwards compatibility with previous versions and a migration path for users of prior versions to move to v8.1.
+SANS provides CIS Controls v8 training, research, and certification.
+Version 8, released in May 2021, is a Change to the Entire Controls Ecosystem and provides backwards compatibility with previous versions and a migration path for users of prior versions to move to v8.
 Whether you use the CIS Controls or another control framework to guide your security improvement program, it is critical to understand that a controls list is simply a starting point.
-With the release of version 8.1, CIS added new tools and guides to the CIS controls ecosystem to help organizations:
+With the release of version 8, CIS added new tools and guides to the CIS controls ecosystem to help organizations: